MariPepper/Remote-Reconnaissance/README.md

 ---

 ## License
-Script for Blue Team / Local or Authorized Testing Only
+MIT License / Local or Authorized Testing Only

 ---